Dream of having the confidence to travel solo?

 24 hour tip

-You won’t have time to sit down for lunch at a restaurant, so I suggest getting a sandwich to go at the open air market at the Place Richelme.
+You won’t have time to sit down for lunch at a restaurant on your one day in Provence itinerary, so I suggest getting a sandwich to go at the open air market at the Place Richelme.
 I had the most French experience possible buying my lunch because I stopped at a stand that was selling meat and cheese sandwiches for five Euros.

 When the girl was done making my delicious sandwich, she only charged me three Euros, as she had made me only a half sandwich.
 According to her, I did not look big enough to eat a whole one.
 I’m going to take that as a compliment, French girl!
 (The sausage and goat cheese went perfectly together, in case you were wondering.)